TACC/tacc_stats/README.md

 ### Running `job_pickles.py`
 `job_pickles.py` can be run manually by:

-    $ ./job_pickles.py path_to_pickles/ date_start date_end
+    $ ./job_pickles.py [-start date_start] [-end date_end] [-dir directory] [-jobids id0 id1 ... idn]

-where the 3 required arguments have the following meaning
+where the 4 optional arguments have the following meaning

-  - `path_to_pickles/`: the directory to store pickled dictionaries
+  - `-dir`       : the directory to store pickled dictionaries
-  - `date_start`      : the start of the date range, e.g. `"2013-09-25 04:00:00"`
+  - `-start`     : the start of the date range, e.g. `"2013-09-25 00:00:00"`
-  - `date_end`        : the end of the date range, e.g. `"2013-09-26   05:00:00"`
+  - `-end`       : the end of the date range, e.g. `"2013-09-26   00:00:00"`

-One could also run
+  - `jobids`     : individual jobids to pickle

-    $ ./do_job_pickles_cron.sh
+No arguments results in all jobs from the previous day getting pickled and stored in the `pickles_dir` defined in `setup.cfg`.

-to pickle all raw stats data in the 24 hour period `yesterday` to `today`.
-On Stampede this script is invoked every 24 hours using a `crontab` file.
+On Stampede argumentless `job_pickles.py` is run every 24 hours as a `cron` job.

 For pickling data with Intel Sandy Bridge core and uncore counters it is useful to modify the event_map dictionaries in `intel_snb.py` to include whatever events you are counting.The dictionaries map a control register value to a Schema name.